nii-yamagishilab/mos-finetune-ssl/VoiceMOS_baseline_README.md

 Once the training has finished, checkpoints can be found in the `checkpoints` directory.
 The best one is the one with the highest number.
 To run inference using this checkpoint, run:

-`python predict.py --fairseq_base_model fairseq/wav2vec_small.pt --finetuned_checkpoint checkpoints/ckpt_XX --datadir data/phase1-main/DATA`
+`python predict.py --fairseq_base_model fairseq/wav2vec_small.pt --finetuned_checkpoint checkpoints/ckpt_XX --datadir data/phase1-main/DATA --outfile answers_main.txt`

 ### Finetuning a model on OOD data